lfknudsen/LexGo/README.md

 # LexGo

-Simple lexer (does this count as a lexer generator?) written in Go.
+Simple lexer written in Go.

-It takes two things as input: a **ruleset** and a **code file**.
+It takes two things as input: a **ruleset** and one or more **code files**.
+It compiles a regular expression based on the rules, and then produces tokens by reading the code files.
 It produces a binary file as output.

 ## Usage